fireworks

 Fireworks on July 3

 The annual July 3 fireworks at Fort Meigs are a long-standing tradition in Northwest Ohio.
-While Fort Meigs has long been the place to view the fireworks, Fort Meigs Historic Site does not actually host the event.
-Below, you can find some helpful information and site rules to help ensure the evening remains enjoyable for everyone involved.
-Thank you for your compliance.
+While Fort Meigs has long been the place to view the display, Fort Meigs Historic Site does not host the fireworks.
+If you have questions about the fireworks, please reach out to the cities of Perrysburg and Maumee.

 Rules and Information